-Looking for some new low carb Christmas cookie recipes to replace your family’s longtime favorites?
-This list of Keto Christmas cookies is sure to have some wonderful new favorites that will do the trick!!
+Looking for some new Keto Christmas cookies to enjoy in place of your family’s longtime favorites?
+This list of unique Christmas cookie recipes for a low-carb lifestyle is sure to have some amazing Keto Christmas cookies that will do the trick!!

 I know SO many friends who are seeing amazing results with faithfully following a low carb, Keto lifestyle.
 But when it comes to holidays, sticking to the straight and narrow can be tough!